rcolomina/crypto_data_collector/README.md

 ## Order Books

-Order books are placeholders or slots for buy and sell orders for a specific assets.
-This are very useful to get insights of the market using mining techniques.
+Order books are placeholders or slots for buyers and sellers on a specific asset.
+Every assets has its own order book.

+From the automatic trading point of view, these are very insighful to exploit makerts via mining techniques.